Florian-Altermaker/ecospold-explorer/README.md

     Then, to allow calculation (if you need to extract impacts contributions), the table `characterization_factor` has to be filled with editor's LCIA implementation: you can find it on the editor's platform if he published it (if not, the calculation feature may not be available).

     If you are using ecoinvent, you can download all the source on the [Ecoquery](https://ecoquery.ecoinvent.org) platform, under "Files".
 LCIA Implementation is available in the supporting documents of the selected version.

+    Eventually, it is recommended to fill the table `activity` with the source activities list (uuid and name of each activity).
+This step is optional but improve the extraction speed about 99% (so do not hesitate).
+Lists of activities can also be dowloaded from Ecoquery website.

 6. **Let's open the app!**